wyrmiyu/logs2eca/DESIGN.md

 4. `process_IN_MOVED_FROM`: This method behaves similar to the `process_IN_DELETE` method.
 It closes the log file handle and sets it to None when a file move event is detected.

-The script also listens to the SIGHUP signal to handle log rotation.
-When it receives a SIGHUP signal, it closes the current file handle, opens a new one, and resets the current position to 0 using the `handle_sighup` function.
+The script also listens to the SIGHUP signals, that are typically sent during log rotation processes in Unix systems.
+When it receives a SIGHUP signal, it closes the current file handle, reopens the file, and resets the current position to 0 using the `handle_sighup` function.

 When an error pattern is detected in the log file, the `run_command` method of the `EventHandler` class executes the provided command using the `subprocess.call` method.
 After running the command, the script waits for the specified wait time before resuming the monitoring of the log file.

-## Finalization
 When the `EventHandler` object is destroyed, the `__del__` method is called.
 This method closes the log file handle if it is open.

-## Main Function

-The script execution starts from the main function, which does the following tasks:

-1. Parses the command-line arguments.
-2. Validates the inputs, opens the log file and gets ready to monitor it.
-3. Sets up the pyinotify instance and the event handler.
-4. Enters the main loop to monitor the log file.

-The main loop runs until it's interrupted by a signal like SIGINT or SIGTERM.
-When it receives an interrupt signal, it cleans up and exits gracefully.

-### Signal Handling

-The script sets signal handlers for SIGINT, SIGTERM, and SIGHUP.
-When it receives a SIGINT or SIGTERM signal, it exits the main loop and cleans up.
-When it receives a SIGHUP signal, it handles log rotation by reopening the log file.